 Still Simon knew that it was their only chance.
 He tried to think of a way round this but he couldn’t.
 Granted it was hard to think with all the sounds of people screaming, but still he soon realised that there was only one thing he could do to ensure Lindsey’s safety.

 He took Lindsey aside and said to her.
 “You need to get into that Church Lindsey, but the only way that’s going to happen is if I draw those things away.”

 “You can be serious“, Lindsey said in utter disbelief?
 “You expect me just to run in there whilst you get torn to pieces by those things?
 Why do you think I’d be willing to do that?”

 Simon didn’t have time to argue.
 He had come to love Lindsey like a daughter and he was damned if he was going to lose another daughter to these hideous monsters.
 So he simply ran into the sea of Vampires, brandishing his cross.
-At first the Vampires parted around him but soon they began to surround Simon and cut off any chance of escape.
+At first the Vampires parted around him, but soon they quickly recovered, and surrounded Simon cutting off any chance of escape.
 Though Simon was seemingly still able to hold them off with his cross, Lindsey again felt the monsters were simply toying with them.

 Lindsey attempted to divert their attention away by shouting and even throwing things at the Vampires but they weren’t phased.
 Suddenly Lindsey noticed that 5 more bloodsuckers were sneaking up on her.

 She could smell them coming up behind her.
 Granted their stench was now everywhere across Wigtown, but still even then Lindsey could tell that it was getting stronger.

 She turned around slowly and saw the 5 of them standing there smiling with sadistic delight.
 She was scared out of her wits and the monsters were loving it.